Polar H10 Review

 As of 26 June I have had to replace my H10’s battery.
 That is sooner than I expected.
 I have had the strap always on my desk and it is possible that being knocked frequently caused it to turn on and consume battery

-To extend your watch‘s battery life on loooooong exercises, why not unpair the H10? then use Polar Beat to initiate and cache the HR for that really long hike/ultra?
+To extend your watch‘s battery life on long exercises, why not unpair the H10? then use Polar Beat to initiate and cache the HR for that really long hike/ultra?

-Assuming you want a BLE chest strap then you could also consider Suunto’s Smart Belt (Suunto SMART Belt Review)
+Assuming you want a BLE chest strap as an alternative to the Polar H10 Review ed here, then you could also consider Suunto’s Smart Belt.

 or Wahoo’s TICKR-X (Wahoo TICKR-X Review)